 Privacy

-Yes, if you are any of the following:
+Yes, if any of these apply:

-• you have had dealings with my firm or my firm's clients
+you have had dealings with my firm or my firm's clients

-• you have contacted my firm for any reason
+you have contacted my firm

-• your information is in documents or correspondence sent to or obtained by my firm
+your information is in documents or correspondence sent to or obtained by my firm

-• you have visited my firm's website.
+you have visited my firm's website.

 Does your firm hold information about me?